 Pitch your tent in our beloved forest and stroll the trails through our four acres of woods or on nearby state trails.
 Say hello to the goats, chickens, and rabbits.
-Outdoor stove and sink are by the house to help you.
+Outdoor sink and shower have hot and cold water.
 Spending 48 hours in a conifer forest has proven immune-boosting benefits that last all month, so come enjoy our living, breathing forest.
-Our beautiful y
+Our beautiful yurt

 Pitch your tent in our beloved forest and stroll the trails through our four acres of woods or on nearby state trails.
 Say hello to the goats, chickens, and rabbits.
-Outdoor stove and sink are by the house to help you.
+Outdoor sink and shower have hot and cold water.
 Spending 48 hours in a conifer forest has proven immune-boosting benefits that last all month, so come enjoy our living, breathing forest.
 Our beautiful yurt means that you can sleep on benches around the campfire and never have to pack up a wet tent.

 - Check in: After 2PM